frank038/wbar/README.md

 Wbar has a graphical configurator for many options.
 Other options have to be changed manually.

+Middle mouse click to force a menu update (the menu should update automatically).

 The bash scripts volume_SOMENAME.sh use the command pactl for their actions. amixer can also be used: switch the commands in those files.